StefFrustagli/the-italian-hangman-game/README.md

 ## Features and game functionalities

 ### How to play
 The goal of the game is to identify the word correctly in order to save the little man from execution.
 There are seven possible attempts.
-To simplify guessing, I have identified 3 different categories that the player can select at the beginning of the game.
+As a way of simplifying the guessing game, I have defined three different categories the player can choose from at the beginning.

 ### Existing Features

-### Introduction
+#### Introduction

-#### Introductory nursery rhyme
+##### Introductory nursery rhyme

 *In Italy we play a wordy game so grand,* <br>
 *It is the Hangman game!
 Where letters in the air stand.* <br>